 The Best Skillet Shepherd’s Pie (With Video)

 The Best Skillet Shepherd’s Pie – delicious and flavorful beef, onions, carrots and corn topped with buttery and creamy mashed potatoes with parmesan cheese.
-Baked to golden perfection for the best comfort food.
+Baked to golden perfection for a satisfying dinner!

 - 1 tbsp oil